microsoft/hackathon-starter-kit/community-hack/README.md

 After you understand the goals and expected outcomes, you can start building a timeline for the event.
 The type of event, required advertising, time to get resources in place, etc. will all affect when you should run the event.

-Event duration can be variable.
+**Event duration can be varied.**

+> _Be mindful of the participant's schedule, the longer the event the less likely they will be to dedicate their time._

 If you are only ideating and building "slideware", the event can much much shorter than if you are trying to build an MVP or working prototype.
 As reference, ideation should be given at least 2 hours and 2 hours for presentation development.
 These types of events can typically be run in a 6-8 hour day.

 Events with an expected outcome of an MVP or working prototype should accommodate at least an additional 6 hours of development time.
 Depending on the modality and accommodations, some hackathons can run multiple days for serious production.
-Be mindful of the participant's schedule, the longer the event the less likely they will be to dedicate their time.

 #### 3. Determine the Roles needed for the Event